-“Amazing Grace, how sweet the sound that saved a wretch like me…” John Newton wrote those famous words, as he reflecting on the day he was aboard his ship off the coast of Donegal, Ireland.
-It was being battered by a severe storm, there was a hole in its side and it was sinking rapidly but, amazingly he survived.
+“Amazing Grace, how sweet the sound that saved a wretch like me…” John Newton wrote those famous words, as he reflected on the day he was aboard his ship off the coast of Donegal, Ireland.
+It was being battered by a severe storm, there was a hole in its side and it was sinking rapidly but amazingly he survived.

 When his crew abandoned him in West Africa, because of his extreme behaviour, John Newton became a slave himself but was fortunately rescued through the actions of his father.
 Later, commenting on his abuse and ill-treatment as a slave, he referred to himself as an “Infidel and libertine, a servant of slaves.”

 John Newton’s near-death experience led to his gradual conversion to Christianity.
-He started reading the Bible and religious literature and, studied Theology.
+He started reading the Bible and other religious literature and studied Theology.
 He reformed his language and behaviour and, although he didn’t give up the slave trade until 1754/5, he ultimately became an anti-slave trade activist.

 In 1764 John Newton was ordained a Priest in the Church of England and made a curate at Olney, Buckinghamshire.
 He wrote the hymn, “Amazing Grace” from his own personal life experiences to illustrate a New Year’s Day sermon in 1773.

-How often have we found ourselves repeating the same wrongs, fallen into the same temptation and thought, why would God want to, “Save a wretch like me”?
+How often have we found ourselves repeating the same wrongs, fallen into the same temptations and thought, why would God want to, “Save a wretch like me”?